 Keyboard shortcuts for the Windows CMD shell and PowerShell.

 ALT+ENTER Switch to/from full screen mode.
 [Tab] Autocomplete folder/file name. ↓ / ↑ Scroll through history of typed commands.
 F1 F1 F1 Print characters of the previous command one by one.
-F2 Z Repeat part of the previous command; up to character Z F3 Repeat the previous command F4 Z Beginning from the current cursor position, delete up to character Z. F5 Scroll through history of typed commands (↑).
+F2 Z Repeat part of the previous command; up to character Z F3 Repeat the previous command.
+F4 Z Beginning from the current cursor position, delete up to character Z. F5 Scroll through history of typed commands (↑).
 F7 Show history of previous commands.
-ALT+F7 Clear command history F8 Move backwards through the command history, but only display commands matching the current text at the command prompt.
+ALT+F7 Clear command history.
+F8 Move backwards through the command history, but only display commands matching the current text at the command prompt.
 F9 Run a specific command from the command history.
-ESC Clear command line INSERT Toggle Insert/Overwrite Ctrl Home Erase line to the left.
+ESC Clear command line.
+INSERT Toggle Insert/Overwrite.
+Ctrl Home Erase line to the left.
 Ctrl End Erase line to the right.
-Ctrl ← Move one word to the left (backward) Ctrl → Move one word to the right (forward) ⌫ Erase character to the left.
+Ctrl ← Move one word to the left (backward).
+Ctrl → Move one word to the right (forward). ⌫ Erase character to the left.
 [Home] Move to beginning of line.
-[End] Move to end of line. ⇧ PgUp Scroll window up (may not work in some versions of Windows XP) ⇧ PgDn Scroll window Down (may not work in some versions of Windows XP) Ctrl-C Abort current command/typing.
+[End] Move to end of line. ⇧ PgUp Scroll window up. ⇧ PgDn Scroll window Down.
+Ctrl-C Abort current command/typing.
 Left Alt + Left ⇧ + PrtScn Toggle High Visibility screen mode.
 Ctrl-Z Signal end-of-file.

 Group Policy GPO

-F5 Mark all settings on the page as "green" (apply all) F6 Mark current settings on the page as "green" (apply this settings) F7 Mark current settings as "red" (don't apply this setting) F8 Mark all settings on the page as "red" (don't apply) F3 Display a list of available variables. ⇧ is the Shift key
+F5 Mark all settings on the page as "green" (apply all).
+F6 Mark current settings on the page as "green" (apply this setting).
+F7 Mark current settings as "red" (don't apply this setting).
+F8 Mark all settings on the page as "red" (don't apply).
+F3 Display a list of available variables. ⇧ is the Shift key

 ⌫ is the Backspace key